zeeshanmcp12/golang/notes.md

   - typed = any value of data type (int, bool etc)
   - Standard type sizes (unless developer has specific needs)
     - int
+      - int -> signed integers
+      - it contains both positive and negative numbers
     - unint
+      - uint -> unsigned integer
+      - which means only positive number including 0
     - float64
     - complex128
   - Casting a float to an integer truncates the floating point portion.